ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of vitamin d3 as cholecalciferol?

 Vitamin D3 (as Cholecalciferol) is the best form of vitamin d3 as cholecalciferol based on bioavailability research.
-It is classified as T1 Preferred in our formulary with S1 bioavailability.
+It is FormulaForge's highest-rated form for absorption quality with S1 bioavailability.
 We ranked 1 form using peer-reviewed absorption data.

 1forms ranked